ybouane/DavinciResolveCopyPasteImages/README.md

-# Davinci Resolve: Image Clipboard Script
+# Script to Copy & Paste Images directly in Davinci Resolve
-Script takes the current image saved to your clipboard
-and if it does not exists, creates a new "Clipboard" bin in the mediapool
-then it adds the newly saved image into that bin, Ready to be dragged into the timeline
+Script takes the current image saved to your clipboard and if it does not exists, creates a new "Clipboard" bin in the mediapool then it adds the newly saved image into that bin, Ready to be dragged into the timeline

 **Works on Windows & MacOS**